dutyMax/codepath_preworkout/README.md

   * Ability to add songs to your queue
   * Sharing playlist with your friends
   * Automatic creation of playlist based on user's taste

+* YouTube:
+  * Ability to close the app and continue watching current video in a small screen
+  * Saving videos to watch later

+* OneFootball:
+  * Live polls to vote during soccer games
+  * Adding your favorite teams to your profile

+App idea:
+* I would like to create an app to help immigrants coming to the US learn crucial information that will aid them in succeeding here.
+The app will primarily focus on the school system, aiming to guide parents and students as they navigate the journey through high school and college.
+I intend to provide users with the option to create and personalize their own profiles, enabling them to connect with others from their country and thereby fostering mutual support.
+Additionally, I plan to incorporate videos and tutorials featuring experts in financial and academic subjects.
+These resources will be available in a variety of languages.
+The app's interface will be designed to be simple and clean, adapting to the unique needs of each user.

 ## Notes

 Describe any challenges encountered while building the app.